I Scream. You Scream. We All Scream for Ice Cream! Go ahead and have a spoon full of ice cream!

 These easy to make Mini Ice Cream Cone Cookies encourage fine motor skill development such as using a knife to cut or spread frosting.
-Dexterity skills are definitely challenged for picking up tiny pieces of candy and the itty, bitty sprinkles.
+Your child will also practice important dexterity skills for picking up the tiny sprinkles.

 When it comes to sensory processing, this cookie craft is especially good if your child is working on increasing their tolerance for having messy hands.
 The pairing of a non-preferred sensation (getting hands dirty with frosting) with a positive association of ice cream, can serve as an experience that turns a messy activity into a fun experience.
 Plus, licking this kind of ice cream may also introduce a new texture that some kids may otherwise avoid.